piperfw/xrandrctl/README.md

     ]
   }
 ```
-(I recommend using a plugin or on-line tool to 'prettify' the JSON and check for valid syntax.)
+(You can use an editor plugin or on-line tool to 'prettify' the JSON and check for valid syntax.)

 ### Control
 To increase the brightness and blue values of the output `DVI-D-1`